danich786/webrtc/README.md

 ### ssh -R 80:localhost:8080 serveo.net

-Copy the forwarding link and move src/app.js and paste it into this.serviceIP
+Copy the forwarding link and move to src/app.js and paste it into this.serviceIP

 In the project directory, build the app using:

 ### npm run build

-Builds the app for production to the `build` folder.\
+It builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.